lightning/bolts/05-onchain.md

   using the revocation private key.
   - SHOULD extract the payment preimage from the transaction input witness, if it's not already known.
+  - if `option_anchor_outputs` applies:
+    - MAY use a single transaction to *resolve* all the outputs.
+    - if confirmation doesn't happen before reaching `security_delay` blocks from
+  expiry:
+      - SHOULD *resolve* revoked outputs in their own, separate penalty transactions.
+A previous penalty transaction claiming multiple revoked outputs at once may be blocked from confirming because of a transaction pinning attack.
+  - otherwise:
     - MAY use a single transaction to *resolve* all the outputs.
   - MUST handle its transactions being invalidated by HTLC transactions.

 ## Rationale